Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

 Equivariant homological mirror symmetry relating ${\MDX}$ and ${\MDy}$ is not an equivalence of categories, but a correspondence of objects and $Hom$'s that let us recover all interesting questions about ${\cal X}$ from questions on $Y$.

 It can be understood as a composition of two more elementary statements.
-The first is the ``ordinary" homological mirror symmetry relating ${\MDx}$ and ${\MDy}$, which in our theories can be made completely explicit, thanks to two different descriptions of these categories which come hand in hand -- one in terms of ${\MDa}$, the other in terms of ${\MDav}$.
+The first is the ``ordinary" homological mirror symmetry relating ${\MDx}$ and ${\MDy}$, or equivalently ${\MDX}$ and ${\MDY}$, which is proven in \cite{ADZ} and can be made completely explicit.
 The second statement is that, since we work equivariantly with respect to a ${\mathbb C}^\times_{\fq}\subset {\rm T}$ action on ${\cal X}$ that preserves $X$, ${\MDX}$ is generated by objects that come from ${\MDx}$, and a large class of its Homs can be recovered by computations in ${\MDx}$, the smaller and simpler theory.
 This too can be made explicit.
 The explicit descriptions of derived categories of coherent sheaves we will end up with are hard to come by \cite{Caldararu, explicit}, usually requiring methods in characteristic $p$.
 Here, we will deduce them from mirror symmetry.